-On March 30, 2021, AerCap and AICDC entered into a \$19.0 billion 364-day unsecured Bridge Credit Agreement (the "Bridge Credit Facility") and a \$5.0 billion twelvemonth Term Loan Credit Agreement (together with the Bridge Credit Facility, the "GECAS Transaction Financings"), each with a syndicate of lenders and Citibank, N.A., as administrative agent.
+On March 30, 2021, AerCap and AICDC entered into a \$19.0 billion 364-day unsecured Bridge Credit Agreement (the "Bridge Credit Facility") and a \$5.0 billion twelve-month Term Loan Credit Agreement (the "Term Loan Credit Agreement" and, together with the Bridge Credit Facility, the "GECAS Transaction Financings"), each with a syndicate of lenders and Citibank, N.A., as administrative agent.
 Commitment costs relating to the GECAS Transaction Financings are capitalized and included in other assets.
 Please refer to Note 8-Other assets.
 The amortization of commitment costs is included in transaction-related expenses.
 Please refer to Note 15-Transaction-related expenses.
-The obligations under each of the GECAS Transaction Financings are guaranteed by AerCap and certain of its subsidiaries.
-The proceeds from the GECAS Transaction Financings will be used to finance the GECAS Transaction, unless alternative debt financing is obtained prior to closing of the GECAS Transaction.
+The obligations under each of the GECAS Transaction Financings were guaranteed by AerCap and certain of its subsidiaries.

-As of June 30, 2021 there were no loans outstanding under the GECAS Transaction Financings.
-In addition to the satisfaction of other customary conditions precedent, the availability of loans under the GECAS Transaction Financings is subject to the closing of the GECAS Transaction.
-The GECAS Transaction Financings contain covenants customary for unsecured financings of this type that will apply from and after the closing of the GECAS Transaction, including financial covenants that require us to maintain compliance with a maximum ratio of consolidated indebtedness to shareholders' equity, a minimum fixed charge coverage ratio and a maximum ratio of unencumbered assets to certain financial indebtedness.
-The GECAS Transaction Financings also contain covenants that will apply from and after the closing of the GECAS Transaction that, among other things, restrict, subject to certain exceptions, the ability of AerCap to sell assets, make certain restricted payments and incur certain liens.
+As of September 30, 2021 there were no loans outstanding under the GECAS Transaction Financings.
+In addition to the satisfaction of other customary conditions precedent, the availability of loans under the GECAS Transaction Financings was subject to the closing of the GECAS Transaction.
+The GECAS Transaction Financings contained covenants customary for unsecured financings of this type that applied from and after the closing of the GECAS Transaction, including financial covenants that required us to maintain compliance with a maximum ratio of consolidated indebtedness to shareholders' equity, a minimum fixed charge coverage ratio and a maximum ratio of unencumbered assets to certain financial indebtedness.
+The GECAS Transaction Financings also contained covenants that applied from and after the closing of the GECAS Transaction that, among other things, restrict, subject to certain exceptions, the ability of AerCap to sell assets, make certain restricted payments and incur certain liens.